semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 **Notes**

 [fn:fp] There may be other factors that I am not aware of.
 The algorithm is not public.
+[It is actually made public by PG : https://news.ycombinator.com/item?id=1781013]

 [xce] I draft my writings on GitHub and you may easily suggest styling or fix errata by just forking my repository.